DJViau/little-eth-utils/README.md

 4 - Run `nvm use 8.11.2`.
 You might need to install nvm first.

+>4a You might have to install some stuff like npm and node before this will work.

+>2b Get Homebrew (type `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` into the command line and press enter).
+To install node and npm, type `brew update` into the terminal and press enter, then type `brew install node` into the terminal and press enter.
+If everything goes well, you'll have all the fundamental tools.

 5 - Run `npm install`

+This will take a little while to run.
+It's OK if you get warnings, but if you get errors, you should ask someone about them.

 # How to use